amc5/applied-data-analysis/module-08/module-08.md

 Sample Distributions and Population Distributions
 -------------------------------------------------

 It is important to recognize that, above, we were dealing with probability distributions of discrete and continuous random variables as they relate to *populations*.
 But, as we have talked about before, we almost never measure entire populations; instead, we measure *samples* from populations and we characterize our samples using various *statistics*.
 The theoretical probability distributions described above (and others) are *models* for how we connect observed sample data to populations, taking into account various assumptions, and this is what allows us to do many types of inferential statistics.
-The most fundamental assumption we make is that the observations we make are *independent* from one another and are *identically distributed*, an assumption often abbreviated as **iid**.
+The most fundamental assumption is that the observations we make are *independent* from one another and are *identically distributed*, an assumption often abbreviated as **iid**.
 Obvious cases of violation of this assumption are rife in the scientific literature, and we should always be cautious about making this assumption!

 The important thing for us to know is that we can get unbiased estimates of population level parameters on the basis of sample statistics.